February 16 – 23, 2019, John MacDonald

 • For Everyone: 7 nights accommodation (single or double occupancy -No extra charge for

-a single!), 7 breakfasts, 6 lunches and 6 dinners at Oceanside restaurants/all drinks included, Painting, Lunch and tequila-tasting at mountaintop hacienda, Puerto Vallarta excursion for gallery walking tour, shopping & city life, Boat Trip to explore the gorgeous coastline with opportunity to see whales, dolphins, giant mantas/optional snorkeling at Los Arcos National Coral Reef Park, then on to a fabulous picnic at an exotic secluded beach, (bring your camera and sketch book!), Round trip ground transportation from P.V. airport to Casa.
+a single!), 7 breakfasts, 6 lunches and 6 dinners, at Oceanside restaurants/all drinks included, Painting, Lunch at the award wining Puerto Vallarta Botanical Gardens as well as Painting at the Mountain town of El Tuito along with lunch and tequila-tasting at mountaintop hacienda restaurant , Puerto Vallarta excursion for gallery walking tour, shopping & city life, Boat Trip to explore the gorgeous coastline with opportunity to see whales, dolphins, giant mantas, then on to a fabulous picnic at an exotic secluded beach, (bring your camera and sketch book!), Return trip ground transportation from the Casa to P.V.
+International airport – See our What’s Included section of this website for full details.